crolimax/gde-app/README.md

 The backend code can be found on the `feature/appengine` branch, the current version of the Web App can be found in the branch `feature\material_design`.

+New web app will be developed in this repository: https://github.com/GoogleDeveloperExperts/gde-app-web

 ## Installing

 First of all download the get the branch with Git.